alexfernandez/alexfernandez.github.io/permanent/standalone-cv.md

 Joined [Influencity](https://www.influencity.com/) as CTO, a thriving company in the field of influencer marketing.

-* Led a team of talented developers building their internal platform for influencer marketing, using Node.js and React.
+* Led a team of 5 developers building an internal platform for influencer marketing, using Node.js and React.
 * Automated internal processes such as deployments and testing.